The European market potential for cashew nuts

 The United Kingdom is the third-largest importing country and the second-largest market for cashew nuts in Europe.
-In 2019, imports reached 23 thousand tonnes and consumption is estimated at around 21 thousand tonnes.
+In 2021, its cashew imports reached 23.4 thousand tonnes and an estimated 22.5 thousand tonnes was consumed.
 This means that the UK is a net importer of cashew nuts, with the majority of imported nuts consumed within the country.
-Imports increased by 3%, both in value and in quantity, between 2015 and 2019.
-In 2019, per capita consumption of cashew nuts in the United Kingdom is estimated at 0.8 kg/year.
+Imports of cashew nuts in the UK are relatively stable without big fluctuations in the last five years.
+In 2020, per capita consumption of cashew nuts in the United Kingdom was estimated at 0.9 kg/year.

-Similarly to Germany and the Netherlands, United Kingdom’s import of cashew nuts depends on supply from Vietnam.
-Vietnam accounts for 73% of the market share.
-In 2019, the UK imported 3.5 thousand tonnes from the Netherlands and 2.2 thousand tonnes from Germany (as a transit country), followed by 1.1 thousand tonnes from India.
-Emerging cashew nut suppliers whose market share is increasing in the United Kingdom market are Ghana, Burkina Faso and Benin.
+Similarly to Germany and the Netherlands, the United Kingdom’s import of cashew nuts depends on supply from Vietnam.
+Vietnam accounts for 70% of the import volume market share.
+In 2021, the UK imported 3.5 thousand tonnes from the Netherlands and 2.2 thousand tonnes from Germany (both are transit countries), followed by 536 tonnes from India.
+Emerging cashew nut suppliers whose market share is increasing in the United Kingdom are Ivory Coast and Nigeria.

 The United Kingdom is probably the most innovative market in consumption of cashew nuts.
 If used as a salty roasted snack, cashew nuts are offered in a variety of different flavours.
 Food processors are also increasingly using cashew nuts in fruit and nut bars (such as Natural Balance Foods or Primal Pantry), in nut butter spreads (such as Meridian Foods or Biona) and in nut milk (such as Rude Health or Plenish).